llm-integration

 • Trillion-parameter MoE scale: Massive capacity for understanding and generating code, with only 32B active per token.

-• Open weights (Modified MIT License): Self-hosting is free for the vast majority of teams; democratizes cutting-edge AI for developers (extra terms only apply for products at >100M MAU).
+• Open weights (Modified MIT License): Self-hosting is free for the vast majority of teams; democratizes cutting-edge AI for developers (a UI attribution requirement only kicks in for products above 100M MAU or $20M/month in revenue).

 • Rapid app building: From dashboards to games in minutes.